rockysnow7/rockysnow7.github.io/posts/misc/epq.md

 just a program that runs the minimax search with the evaluation function and plays the resulting move.

-An evaluation function is just a mathematical formula that takes in a chess position and outputs a number representing which player it thinks is winning.
+An evaluation function is a mathematical formula that takes in a chess position and outputs a number representing which player it thinks is winning.
 0 indicates an equal position, while a positive number means white is winning, and a negative number means black is winning.
 So, for example, if a position is evaluated as +1.2 then the engine believes white is winning (by a good amount).
 This function gets better at guessing who is winning over time by playing many thousands of games and observing their results.
-This need for the engine to train is where the issue of speed comes up, but we will explore this further in a later section.
+This need for the engine to train is where the issue of speed comes up.

-The minimax search is the process by which the engine decides the best move given a position.
-It does this by playing each possible move in the current position, and then each possible move in each resulting position, and then each possible move in the positions resulting from those, and so on, looking a certain number of moves ahead.
+The minimax search is the process by which the engine decides which move is the best, given a position.
+It does this by playing each possible move in the current position, and then each possible move in each resulting position, and then each possible move in the positions resulting from those, and so on, looking a certain number of moves ahead (as in the diagram below).
 It then evaluates each position with the evaluation function and chooses the move that will lead to the best position long-term, assuming both it and its opponent play the best moves it can find for them.
-This also contributes to the amount of time taken to find the best
-move: the number of positions that must be evaluated in order to choose a move increases exponentially as we increase the search depth – that is, the number of moves ahead the engine plans.
+This also contributes to the amount of time taken to find the best move: the number of positions that must be evaluated in order to choose a move increases exponentially as we increase the search depth – that is, the number of moves ahead the engine plans.
 There are, on average, about 30 moves that can be made in any position.
 So, looking 4 moves ahead, this means  the engine has to evaluate about 810,000 positions to find the best move.
 It takes time to run the evaluation function, and in evaluating 810,000 positions this time adds up.

 <img src="epq-assets/tree.png" style="display: block;margin-left: auto;margin-right: auto;width: 80%;">

-Given that there are two parts to an engine, there are two ways we can try to speed the engine up.
-The evaluation function is really just a lot of multiplication and addition, both of which are extremely fast on computers already.
+Given that there are two parts to an engine, there are two ways by which we can try to speed the engine up.
+The evaluation function is really just a lot of multiplication and addition (this is explained in more detail in Section 5), both of which are extremely fast on computers already.
 So, we will look at speeding up the minimax search.
 This requires limiting the number of positions the engine evaluates, a process known as *pruning*[^2].
 The specific pruning methods we will use are discussed in the next section.

 ### 3. The Pruning Algorithms